 First the bad – your beloved site is likely infected and needs to be cleaned.

 And the good, you can calm your nerves.
 Fixrunner has years of experience helping clients rid their site of malicious code!
 In this article, we will share trade secrets to help you drive out those pesky unwanted guests.
-By the time you’re done, your “malicious website” should be as the day you installed it!
+By the time you’re done, your “malicious website” should be as clean as the day you installed it!

 - Backup Your Site